 - A. Purpose and Intent.
-The reasons for regulating the dimensional standards listed in subsection B, below, are as follows: - 1.
-Open Space and Buildable Area.
-To preserve and enhance the density, character, and historic form of the districts to which these dimensional standards apply; to create an attractive balance of building and green space, thereby encouraging highvalue development; and to preserve and enhance the balance of natural vegetation in the LN district, thereby protecting the watershed from over-development. - 2.
-Placement of Structures on Lots.
-To preserve and enhance the visual interest of the historic form while allowing for commercial development in the DVB-I and DVB-II districts; to create a high-functioning and attractive growth area in the IC district; to preserve the wooded and undeveloped feel of the OC district; to preserve and enhance the character of the MUC district; and to preserve the natural and wooded character of the LN district. - 3.
-Height.
+The reasons for regulating the dimensional standards listed in subsection B, below, are as follows: - Open Space and Buildable Area.
+To preserve and enhance the density, character, and historic form of the districts to which these dimensional standards apply; to create an attractive balance of building and green space, thereby encouraging highvalue development; and to preserve and enhance the balance of natural vegetation in the LN district, thereby protecting the watershed from over-development. - Placement of Structures on Lots.
+To preserve and enhance the visual interest of the historic form while allowing for commercial development in the DVB-I and DVB-II districts; to create a high-functioning and attractive growth area in the IC district; to preserve the wooded and undeveloped feel of the OC district; to preserve and enhance the character of the MUC district; and to preserve the natural and wooded character of the LN district. - Height.
 To ensure that new structures will coexist in harmony with the Town's varied and eclectic skyline. - B. Schedule of Dimensional Standards.
 Except as provided in Section VI-7(K) (Dimensional Standards for Subdivision Lots), all uses, structures, and lots must comply with the following dimensional standards.
 The land use district symbols contained in the schedule of dimensional standards have the meanings set forth in Section III-2.A.1.
 "N/A" means "not applicable in this district."

-DVB-I DVB-II DVN IC 00 MUC LN OV RN Open Space and Buildable A Area • • 2,500 20,000 20,000 40,000 80,000 80,000 50,000 20,000 40,000 / 80,000 13 If in the shore land zone: Minimum lot size 12 50,0 00 for any i residential u se, per dwe lling unit. (square feet) 60,0 00 for any g government al, institutior nal, commer cial, or indu strial use, pe er principal s tructure.
-40,0 00 for any l ow-intensity recreation use.
-20,0 20,000 for any use in the GD-I district.
-14 Minimum lot frontage 16 (feet) None None 100 100 100 200 100 75 100 200 for any residential use, per dwelling unit.
-Minimum shore frontage (in the shoreland zone) 300 for any governmental, institutional, commercial, or industrial use, per principal structure. (feet) 200 for any low-intensity recreation use.
-0 for any u use in the G D-I or GD-II districts.
-N/A N/A N/A N/A N/A 50% 30% N/A 30% If in the shore land zone: Maximum lot coverage (%) 70% for any lot in the GD-I or GD-II district.
-20% for any lot in any other shoreland zoning district.
-17 Minimum contiguous private open area 18 (%) N/A 15% N/A 15% N/A N/A N/A N/A N/A
+DVB-I DVB-II DVN IC OC MUC LN OV RN Open Space and Buildable A \rea 2,500 20,000 20,000 40,000 80,000 80,000 50,000 20,000 40,000 / 80,000 13 If in the shore eland zone: Minimum lot size 12 50,0 00 for any residential u se, per dwe lling unit. (square feet) 60,0 00 for any government al, institutior nal, commer cial, or indu strial use, pe er principal s tructure.
+40,0 00 for any low-intensity recreation use.
+20,0 20,000 for any use in the GD-I district.14 5,000 / 1,0 00 for any use in the G D-II district.
+15 Minimum lot frontage 16 (feet) None None 100 100 100 200 100 75 100 2 00 for any residential u se, per dwe lling unit.
+Minimum shore frontage 3 00 for any government al, institutior nal, commer cial, or indu strial use, pe er principal s tructure. (in the shoreland zone) (feet) 2 00 for any low-intensity recreation use.
+0 for any use in the G D-I or GD-II districts.
+N/A N/A N/A N/A N/A 50% 30% N/A 30% If in the shore eland zone: Maximum lot coverage (%) 70 % for any lot in the GD)-l or GD-II o district.
+20 % for any lot in any oth ner shorelan d zoning dis strict.17 Minimum contiguous private open area 18 (%) N/A 15% N/A 15% N/A N/A N/A N/A N/A

-12 Except that a minimum lot size of 25 acres is required for salvage yards, and a minimum lot size of 100 acres is required for largescale water extraction.
+12 Except that a minimum lot size of 25 acres is required for salvage yards, and a minimum lot size of 100 acres is required for large-scale water extraction.
 The minimum lot size standards for land use districts do not apply to any lot created as part of a subdivision approved by the Planning Board pursuant to Chapter VI (Subdivision Regulations); refer to Section VI-7.K.
 If a lot is within the shoreland zone, the more restrictive minimum lot size standard applies.